 How Preptide is built around protein

 This is exactly the problem Preptide is engineered to solve.
-Every Preptide meal is built protein-first, delivering between 27 and 50 grams depending on the phase you're in, and portioned to suit a smaller GLP-1 appetite.
-The result is that you hit your protein target meal after meal without weighing food or tracking macros — the maths is done before the meal reaches you.
+Core Preptide meals are built protein-first and portioned to suit a smaller GLP-1 appetite, while snacks and drinks are shown separately with clear macros.
+The result is that you can plan toward your protein target without weighing food or tracking every ingredient — the maths is done before the meal reaches you.

 See how the meals are formulated on our GLP-1 meals page, browse the current menu, or take the two-minute quiz to find the plan and portion size that match your stage.